 This might have a larger contribution than one might imagine.
 It is what real drummers do, but drumming software rarely does.
 The drumming is indicating

-Afro-Cuban Salsa Sampler is the new Song Rhythm Tracks sampler App from Alive Drumming providing the same great rhythm tracks arranger with 20+ included sample arrangement tracks of Afro-Cuban Salsa staples.
+Afro-Cuban Salsa Sampler is the Song Rhythm Tracks sampler App from Alive Drumming providing the same great rhythm tracks arranger with over 20 included sample arrangement tracks of Afro-Cuban Salsa staples.

-Afro-Cuban Salsa Sampler has the same facilities as the standard Song Rhythm Tracks App but comes pre-installed with 20+ Afro-Cuban Salsa arrangements and an allocation of 4 downloads for your own arrangements (with more are available via In-App Purchasing).
+Afro-Cuban Salsa Sampler has the same facilities as the standard Song Rhythm Tracks App but comes pre-installed with over 20 Afro-Cuban Salsa arrangements and an allocation of 4 downloads for your own arrangements, with more are available via In-App Purchasing.
 What an opportunity to sample some arrangements of these great Afro-Cuban rhythms before using the App for your own arrangements!
 It’s the same Song Rhythm Tracks App with all the latest facilities.

-Alive Drumming have reduced this App’s price to a minimal level for a limited time after which it returns to full pricing.
+Alive Drumming has reduced this App’s price to a minimal level for a limited time.
 This is a great opportunity to try out this heralded rhythm track arranger at no cost and get into creating your own arrangements of the world’s greatest Song Rhythm Tracks, using Alive Drumming’s vast library of artist’s authentic interpretations.
 Try the Afro-Cuban Salsa standards and arrange some more tracks for whatever tunes you are currently playing.
 There’s a vast selection of authentic rhythms from talented artists across many genres in addition to Afro-Cuban Salsa.

 “La Gloria eres tu” – A single chorus of a user-defined form (as 4|8|8|8|12 bars) with no intro’ or ending sections and using a Bolero rhythm at 105 bpm